Write integration tests for your charm

 async def test_build_and_deploy(ops_test: OpsTest):

-"""Build the charm-under-test and deploy it.
+"""Build the charm-under-test and deploy it together with related charms.

 Assert on the unit status before any relations/configurations take place.